-The customer must call the DIG SAFE CENTER at 1-888-DIG SAFE (1-888-344-7233) and allow three working days (72 Hours) before trenching or excavating for the underground service.
-One call to the locating service notifies all utilities that locates.
+The customer must submit a ticket with Dig Safe at 1-888-DIG SAFE (1-888-344-7233) or at digsafe.com and allow three working days (72 Hours) before trenching or excavating for the underground service.
+One call to the locating service notifies all utilities that locate.
 In some areas, not all utilities are members of the one-call system.
 When working in Chicopee, the customer/excavator must contact the City of Chicopee Water Dept. and Department of Public Works.
 Excavation must not begin until the location of underground wires, cables, and pipes have been marked, or the utilities have informed the customer that they have no facilities in the area.
 Any digging within 24 inches of location marks must be done by hand.